 May 21, 2016–January 22, 2017

 Small Stories reveals the fascinating tales behind some of London’s Victoria & Albert Museum of Childhood’s best-loved dollhouses, taking you on a journey through the history of the home, everyday lives, and changing family relationships.
-The exhibition is traveling worldwide with an exclusive U.S. engagement at the National Building Museum beginning in May 2016.
+The exhibition is traveling worldwide with an exclusive U.S. engagement at the National Building Museum.

 Dollhouses from the V&A Museum of Childhood, by Halina Pasierbska

 V&A Dolls’ House Colouring Book, by Emily Sutton

 The homes show developments in architecture and design, encompassing country mansions, the Georgian town house, suburban villas, newly-built council estates, and high-rise apartments.
 Many of the houses, their furniture and dolls have been specially conserved for the exhibition, with around 1,900 objects being restored over two years in the V&A Museum’s conservation department.